2.1 - Data pipelines

 - In the Data pipelines page, select +Search pipeline name or schema.

 - You can sort the data pipeline by the pipeline name or the date on which it was last run.
-To sort the data pipelines in the ascending or descending order, select the Sort icon for the Pipeline name or Last run on column in the Data Pipelines page.
+To sort the data pipelines in the ascending or descending order, select the Sort icon for the Pipeline name or Last run on column in the Data pipelines page.

 View pipeline details